Project

 Actions #8

-Updated by Gerard Meszaros about 1 year ago
+Updated by Gerard Meszaros over 1 year ago

 OK, how do I put in a "missing feature" request for the UI?
 Can do it in Chirp-Old but not in Chirp-Next.
 I consider that a bug.